Vector ⥂

 Vector is a catalog for vector data.
 It enables users to store, query, and display vector data — which includes everything from fault lines to thermal anomalies to material spectra to ML detections.

 This quick-start guide provides examples to demonstrate some of the basic features of Vector.
 This guide’s prerequisite is a notebook environment that includes the Descartes Labs Python client and supports ipyleaflet.
 Vector tables consist of features, which themselves consist of a geometry and properties.
-Features are encoded as GeoJSON and support the following geometry types: Point, MultiPoint, Line, LineString, MultiLine, MultiLineString, Polygon, MultiPolygon, GeometryCollection.
+The following geometry types are supported: Point, MultiPoint, LineString, MultiLineString, Polygon, MultiPolygon.

 Installation

-pip install descarteslabs-vector
+$ pip install descarteslabs

 Getting Started